dij0s/AMR/README.md

 Both time and space complexity aren't optimized further as it is not the main focus of the project and the implementation is already efficient enough for the problem at hand.

-The following table provides a comparison of time and space usage when running a heat transfer simulation of a continuous heat source with and without adaptive mesh refinement (10s simulation time, 0.01s delta, 20 refinement steps):
+The following table provides a comparison of time and space usage when running a heat transfer simulation of a continuous heat source with and without adaptive mesh refinement (10s simulation time, 0.01s delta, 20 refinement steps with a high conductivity material - more refinements):

 | Method                    | Average Total Time (s)      | Average Memory Usage (MB)  |
 |--------------------------|----------------------------|---------------------------|